🎆

 Mucous-lips and (2) Tutu

-I-cell disease is also known as type II mucolipidosis, and is classified under the umbrella of lysosomal storage disorders.
-Other mucolipidoses include types I (aka sialidosis), III, and IV.
-The clinical features of I-cell disease closely resemble those of Hurler and Hunter syndromes, which are classified as mucopolysaccharidoses.
+I-cell disease, also known as type II mucolipidosis, is classified under lysosomal storage disorders.
+Other mucolipidoses include types I (sialidosis), III, and IV.
+While the clinical features of I-cell disease can resemble those of Hurler and Hunter syndromes, which are mucopolysaccharidoses, the underlying pathophysiology differs.

 Autosomal Recessive